 If you have any questions regarding this recruitment or application process, please contact the exam analyst, Emma Perez, by telephone at 415.554.2918, or by email at Emma.Perez@sfdph.org.

-All relevant experience, education and/or training must be on the application in order to be reviewed in the scoring process.
+Training and Experience Evaluation (Weight: 100%): Candidates will be prompted to complete a Supplemental Questionnaire as part of the online employment application.
+The Supplemental Questionnaire is designed to measure knowledge, skills and/or abilities in job-related areas that have been identified as critical for satisfactory performance in this position.
+All relevant experience, education and/or training must be included in the application to be reviewed during the scoring process.
 Candidate responses on the Supplemental Questionnaire cannot be changed once submitted.
 Candidates will be placed on the eligible list in rank order according to their final score on the Supplemental Questionnaire.
 The department may administer additional position-specific selection procedures to make final hiring decisions.

 CONTINUOUS RECRUITMENT/ELIGIBLE LIST: